 For dispositions on public lands where a security deposit is required the amount that is requested depends on the type and size of the disposition.
-The typical amount would be $1,000.00 x the number of acres of the disposition, although some dispositions may warrant a higher amount than this calculation, depending on the purpose and activity of the disposition.
+The minimum amount is normally $1,000.00 x the number of acres of the disposition, although some dispositions may warrant a higher amount than this calculation, depending on the purpose and activity of the disposition.

 Acceptable forms of security deposit

 The government accepts various forms of security deposits including cash and letters of credit.
 Further information on the various types of deposits allowed and where to send it can be found in the Acceptable forms of security deposits document.

 - Acceptable forms of security deposits (PDF, 54 KB)

 The government has a list of qualified financial institutions, this document provides guidance and information on these institutions.

 When should security deposit be paid